Purpose

 Updated for compatibility with Mac OS X 10.2:

-• Fixed -init method so it works on both 10.1.x and 10.2
+method so it works on both 10.1.x and 10.2 - Added calls to

-• Added calls to FNNotify() to improve Finder synchronization
+to improve Finder synchronization

-Applications that rely on the -init method that was added in Version 0.4 should be recompiled with this new version of the IconFamily class for compatibility with Mac OS X 10.2.
+Version 0.4 should be recompiled with this new version of the IconFamily

 Version 0.4.1 - 2002-05-02

-Released within hours of 0.4, this version fixed the omission of two new methods submitted by David Remahl:
+Released within hours of 0.4, this version fixed the omission of two new

-• -setAsCustomIconForDirectory:
+-setAsCustomIconForDirectory:

-• -setAsCustomIconForDirectory:withCompatibility:
+-setAsCustomIconForDirectory:withCompatibility:

 Version 0.4 - 2002-05-02

-Nathan Day, Ben Haller, and David Remahl contributed new features and bug fixes for the 0.4 release, including:
+Nathan Day, Ben Haller, and David Remahl contributed new features and bug

-• fixes for the -init and -setAsCustomIconOfFile: methods
+- fixes for the

-• support for creating 8-bit indexed-color icon family elements
+class method - support for creating 8-bit indexed-color icon family elements

-• a fix for -writeToFile: (previously there was a problem with certain kinds of paths)
+(previously there was a problem with certain kinds of paths) - a probably more efficient alternative to going through

 Special thanks to Ben for folding his and David's changes into a ready-to-go 0.4 release!

-I've also fixed a potential divide-by-zero error in +get32BitdataFromBitmapImageRep:.
+I've also fixed a potential divide-by-zero error in

 Version 0.3 - 2002-01-26